 Conduct a model parameter sensitivity analysis that considers time-cost and the impact of automation.
 Define a functional data architecture for integrating Easy Does It™ interfaces and workflows with CEL’s control platform and gray-box MPC controls applications.

-We reduced model input requirements from 435 to 83 parameters and applied a novel, BRICK-compliant data backend which yielded significant time and cost savings as well as data relationships that could lead to additional automation and savings in time.
+We simplified data collection by reducing the number of parameters the robot requires from 435 to 83.
+We also applied a novel data backend that led to significant time and cost savings, as well as data relationships that could lead to additional automation and savings.

 Complete A/B testing of data collection workflows in a K-12 school with a non-engineer as the implementer, analyzing collection time, cost, effort, and accuracy.

-Draft a proposed roadmap for an Easy Does It™ commercial prototype including simulation and Phase II field demonstration that links at least two hybrid gray-box MPC structures and uses real-world data.
-Include an M&V plan for EDI+MPC integrations that assures outcomes are physically feasible, scalable, and financially attractive compared to conventional feedback controllers.
+Draft a proposed roadmap for an Easy Does It™ commercial prototype including simulation and Phase II field demonstration.
+Include a Measurement & Verification plan that assures outcomes are physically feasible, scalable, and financially attractive compared to conventional feedback controllers.

-We collaborated with experts from LBNL and NREL to evaluate four gray-box MPC structures.
-Working with the University of California Berkeley’s Center for the Built Environment and K-12 schools, we also examined real-world data in schools.
-We selected at least six campuses in California and five campuses in the US for Phase II simulation and field demonstration of EDI+MPC.
-Finally, we defined and scoped a Phase II M&V plan.
+We collaborated with experts to evaluate various structures for our robot and examine real-world data in schools.
+We selected at least six campuses in California and five campuses elsewhere in the US for Phase II simulation and field demonstration.
+Finally, we defined and scoped a Phase II Measurement & Verification plan.

-In Phase II, we will bring to market a scalable building energy control platform using a novel approach to MPC technology.
-Our approach decreases the installed cost and complexity of MPC control, serving SMSCB owners by making advanced energy management feasible.
+In Phase II, we will bring to market a scalable building energy control platform.
+Our approach decreases the installed cost and complexity of existing solutions, serving schools and other small to mid-sized organizations by making advanced energy management feasible.
 This will help our customers reduce energy costs, carbon emissions, and complexity from time-varying utility prices.
-It will also minimize the required expertise, time, and cost to set up and instantiate an MPC controller.
+It will also minimize the required expertise, time, and cost to set up and instantiate a building energy management solution.

 We're excited to share our progress with you.
 Keep an eye on this page for more updates!